We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Most people would never consider going days without brushing their teeth.
+As such, it is also important to wash a retainer.
 However, many retainer wearers go for long stretches of time without cleaning these devices.

 The same bacteria that build up on teeth can grow on a retainer.
 As a result, putting an unclean retainer in your mouth is like applying a bacteria and plaque-laden solution to the teeth and gums.

 If people do not know how to clean retainers, there are a few simple solutions described here that can help.
 However, an individual should always speak to their dentist or orthodontist first, if they have concerns about the cleanliness of their retainer.